SET FREE THE ASCENDANCY POINTS (or rework the lab) [New ascension methods/lab rework ideas]

 |

 " I agree here.
 If an idea is good and is executed well, a game can thrive on elements from several "genres".
 You bring up an example; MOBA, while we can also name Battle Royale games, which has also made it as a completely new subgenre.
 And the keys here, are the two bold out words; A good idea done well.
 And by all means, if GGG still believes that the lab was a good idea, and was executed well, and sit on numbers, graphs and statistics that shows that the community shares their view, share them.
 Let us know that it was a success.
 Let us see that "we" are a minority.
 Because I am a human being, with empathy, and can swallow a ton of camels if it's for the greater good.
 I'm just having a hard time believing, experiencing and seeing that the lab is "vastly liked".
-And no, it's not based on this thread :) Sometimes, just sometimes, you should really consider adapting to the world, instead of demanding that the world adapts to you.
+And no, it's not based on this thread :) Bring me some coffee and I'll bring you a smile.

 |